 - What happens if I already applied to adjust my visa status?

 If you already submitted Form I-485 and supporting forms and documents to the USCIS, and you've received acknowledgment that your forms have been received an accepted for processing, you don't need to worry about renewing your visa.
 Your status in the United States is legal while you wait for the interview.
 At that interview, you will receive notification about your status adjustment request.

-> If you need help checking your visa application or if you have questions about your U.S. visa status, you can post your legal need or concern on UpCounsel's marketplace.
+If you need help checking your visa application or if you have questions about your U.S. visa status, you can post your legal need or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.